OkayHughes/open-lab-notebook/src/posts/misc/mpas_sw.md

 it will generate a file that works straight away.
 With the default time stepping the output ends up with NaNs, so remains to see if the metric terms are actually being set correctly.

-I've set it to a 5 second `$$ dt $$`

-Ah, it runs.
-There's defaultly _no diffusion in the model!_ gonna try to change that.

-Provisionally the problem is that the grid assumes a sphere of radius 1.

-I'm going to use the values from the default mpas grid to create inputs to the points-mpas.cpp program.